nusofthq/avchat-documentation/_includes/security.md

 Unfortunately SWF Verification is only available with FMS3 or later.
 Red5/Wowza do not have this feature.

-<h2 id="limiting-ips-for-admins">Limiting ip's from which admins can connect and execute admin functions</h2>
+<h2 id="limiting-ips-for-admins">Limiting IPs from which admins can connect and execute admin functions</h2>

 Because we give free trials to just about anyone, our script gets into a lot of hands, some of them are not well intended.